chibisov/django-proxy-storage/docs/index.md

 Usage of [content object field context](#content-object-field-context) provides great authorization facilities.

-For our example will have `JobApply` model which will store information about applied resumes.
+For our example we will have `JobApply` model which will store information about applied resumes.
 This model will have four fields:

 * **user** - who applied.